 Remote access to databases, online journals and ebooks was implemented in 2000, giving Library members the flexibility to use Library resources from other campuses or even from home.

 The Library website, in its numerous iterations, was always entirely built and maintained by Library staff.
-In 2011 it underwent a major upgrade to bring it in line with the look and feel of the hospital website.
-While now better integrated with the RCH website as a whole, it is still maintained by Library staff at a hand-coding level due to the complexity of Library requirements.
+In 2011 it underwent an upgrade and rebuild to bring it in line with the look and feel of the hospital website.
+It is still maintained entirely by Library staff.

 Changes have also been made over the years to the physical Library in design, arrangement, and use of space.
 In 2000 the Library closed for a week to install new tables and chairs, along with new carpet.

-According to Library minutes, the removal of the old orange carpet was deemed to be no great loss, with the new colour receiving "many positive comments from Library users".
+According to Library minutes, the removal of the old carpet (bright orange!) was deemed to be no great loss, with the new colour receiving "many positive comments from Library users".

 In 2001 the "Annex" (storage area) was converted to a Training room.
 It contained seven computers and a whiteboard for Library staff and other departments to use for formal Training sessions.
 It was also much used on an ad hoc basis by hospital staff and students.